Mharlin/scala-workshop/talking-points.md

 5. When doing a checkout calculate the total amount and discount and also the total amount and the discount per category

+Todo:
+Update presentation with instructios for the exercise